ApolloAuto/apollo/docs/technical_tutorial/intro_to_apollo_release_build.md

 Apollo.
 Users have to build the whole project themselves inside Apollo Dev container before they can run various modules and tools.
 This incapability of deployment causes trouble in certain situations.
-For example, people from Lgsvl-Simulator find that the total size of all Docker images, volumes and Bazel caches and build artifacts sums up to 40+ GB, which was rather inconvenient for their use case.
+For example, people from SVL Simulator find that the total size of all Docker images, volumes and Bazel caches and build artifacts sums up to 40+ GB, which was rather inconvenient for their use case.